Dr. Terror's House of Horrors: Disembodied Hand

-Pompous art critic Franklyn Marsh (Christopher Lee) seems more concerned with his own devastating wit than art itself.

-Painter Eric Landor (Michael Gough) bears the brunt of one of Marsh's tirades, but gets even by humiliating the critic publicly.
+Pompous art critic Franklyn Marsh seems more concerned with his own devastating wit than art itself.
+Painter Eric Landor bears the brunt of one of Marsh's tirades, but gets even by humiliating the critic publicly.
 He shows that Marsh mistakes the work of a chimpanzee for modern art, and subsequently follows him at public speeches and social gatherings, silencing his contributions mid-way with shameful reminders of the error.
 Increasingly exasperated, finally Marsh retaliates by running over Landor with his car, causing Landor to lose the right hand.
 Unable to paint any more, Landor commits suicide.
 From this moment Marsh is tormented by the disembodied hand of the artist, which seems immune to fire and any other attempts to contain it.
 In a last attack while Marsh is driving, the car crashes and the broken window leads to Marsh's permanent blindness.